Role of matter coherence in entanglement due to gravity: Entanglement due to gravity in quantum objects with coherence

 \subsection{Time evolution of two massive objects each in a superposition}

 We consider the time evolution of two massive objects interacting with each other through the Newtonian potential.
 The total Hamiltonian is

 where $\hat{H}_\text{A}$ and $\hat{H}_\text{B}$ are the Hamiltonians of objects A and B with masses $m_\text{A}$ and $m_\text{B}$.
-The interaction Hamiltonian $\hat{V}$ is the quantized Newtonian potential.
-We assume that each object is superposed in two paths and that the paths of each object are determined by the Hamiltonians $\hat{H}_\text{A}$ and $\hat{H}_\text{B}$.
+The interaction Hamiltonian $\hat{V}$ is the quantized Newtonian potential, which is derived from the scattering amplitude in a linearized theory of quantized gravity around a Minkowski background, see, for example, \cite{Bose2022, Marshman2020}.
+The fact that the above Newtonian potential is not classical but an operator-valued function leads to the entanglement between two objects A and B. We assume that each object is superposed in two paths and that the paths of each object are determined by the Hamiltonians $\hat{H}_\text{A}$ and $\hat{H}_\text{B}$.
 Fig.\ref{fig:conf} in Sec.\ref{sec:2}.C presents an example of the configuration of two objects.
 Those objects acquire the phase shifts induced by the gravitational potential between them.
 We consider the initial state of the objects as

 where $|a\,;\text{in} \rangle_\text{A} \, (|b\,;\text{in} \rangle_\text{B})$ is the state of the particle A (B) with a localized wave packet with a peak at the position $a \, (b)$.
 The state satisfies ${}_\text{A} \langle a'\,;\text{in}|a\,;\text{in}\rangle_\text{A} \approx \delta_{a'a}\, ({}_\text{B} \langle b'\,;\text{in}|b\,;\text{in}\rangle_\text{B} \approx \delta_{b'b})$.
 The evolved state of objects A and B is given as